Surf Coast Shire

 Population and household forecasts, 2011 to 2036, prepared by .id (opens a new window), the population experts, May 2015.

 There were 238 people estimated to be living in non-private dwellings in Surf Coast Shire in 2011.
-The number of persons in non-private dwellings in Surf Coast Shire is expected to increase to 529 persons in 2026 and with a gain 674 persons in 2036.
+The number of persons in non-private dwellings in Surf Coast Shire is expected to increase to 529 persons in 2026 and to 674 persons in 2036.

 Between 2011 and 2026, Torquay North is forecast to experience the greatest change, with a gain of 171 persons in non-private dwellings.
 This is due to an increase of persons in non-private dwellings aged 75 years and over, which is predominantly aged care.